lauriec0/cloudflare-go/README.md

 > our (expanding!)
 API.
 Consider the public API of this package a little
 > unstable as we work towards a v1.0.

-A Go library for interacting with
+A Go library for interacting with1
 [Cloudflare's API v4](https://api.cloudflare.com/).
 This library allows you to:

 - Manage and automate changes to your DNS records within Cloudflare